TreyGower7/AmazonTruckRoutingTSP/README.md

-# projects
+# Academic projects
-A repository containing my academic projects
+A repository containing my academic projects from 2021-2024